 Now, 3-4 years after I tried these companies, I laugh at the older-scared-lazy me.
 And feel so happy to have made the switch.
 If above personal experience of mine doesn’t motivate you to make the switch, nothing else can!

 What’s the big secret I am talking about?

 I wanted to bring to you some of the best money transfer alternatives to banks – convenient, low-cost alternatives that allow you to transfer money from the UK to India along with features they offer and the associated fees.

 I will keep this article updated at all times to come, so I insist you bookmark this page as your go-to guide for transferring money to India from the UK.

 Disclaimer: I have personally used the methods I recommend here, and this list is based totally on my personal experience of using these services.
-This is NOT a sponsored post – none of these companies has paid me to be added to this list.
+This is NOT a sponsored post – none of these companies have paid me to add them to this list.
 I am putting them here because good things must be shared!

 However, I must mention that some of the links in this post are affiliate links.
 I might get a small referral commission if you sign up with them through my link and complete a transfer – this comes at absolutely no extra cost to you (not even a penny!), and moreover, you will help me to keep Comparism free forever.